Financing a modular home in BC: the three things lenders actually check

 If you have been trying to figure out whether a modular home qualifies for a regular mortgage, you have probably found conflicting answers.
 Some sources say yes, some say it depends, and a few say you will need a special loan.
 They are all partially right — and the reason is that "modular home" is not a single financing category.
 It describes a construction method, not a lending tier.
 Whether a modular home qualifies for conventional financing depends on three specific factors that lenders check on every file.

 Those three factors are CSA A277 certification, a permanent foundation, and fee simple title.
 When all three are confirmed, lenders treat a modular home identically to a site-built property — same rates, same down payment options, same lender pool.
 When any one is missing, the financing picture changes substantially.
-This guide walks through each factor, explains what the cost picture looks like (using the Sunshine Coast as a worked example), and lays out the financing process from start to occupancy.
+This guide walks through each factor, explains what the cost picture looks like (using regional examples where helpful), and lays out the financing process from start to occupancy.

 This guide is part of our Sunshine Coast mortgage guide.
 If you are building on a rural lot, you may also need our guide to financing septic and well systems in BC.